 Williams had just blown a slider past Carter to even the count.
 When catcher Darren Daulton flashed the sign for the breaking ball again, Williams shook him off and went with the fastball.
 Williams knew it was a mistake as soon as he let go of the pitch.
 “I knew that if I had gone with my full leg kick and actually rushed because I know how to elevate a fastball, and throw a fastball up and away, he either swings through it or hits a fly-ball out,” said Williams.
 “Almost as soon as it left my hands, I knew it was a mistake.”2

 Joseph Chris Carter was born on March 7, 1960, in Oklahoma City, Oklahoma.
-He was one of eleven children born to Joseph and Athelene Carter.
-The elder Carter owned a Conoco gas station in downtown Oklahoma City, the first in the city owned by a black person.
+He was one of 11 children born to Joseph and Athelene Carter.
+The elder Carter owned a Conoco gas station in downtown Oklahoma City, the first in the city owned by a Black person.
 He later drove oil trucks for the company.
 Athelene worked nights at Western Electric.

 After high school, Carter enrolled at Wichita State with the intention of being a dual sport student-athlete in football and baseball.
 Even though he was ticketed to be the eventual starting quarterback for the Shockers, Carter gave up football and channeled his energy to the baseball diamond.
 Coach Gene Stephenson molded Carter into a solid outfielder, working on the accuracy of his strong arm.
 In 1980 and 1981 Carter was selected to the Sporting News NCAA All-American first team.
 Carter was honored as the Sporting News college player of the year in 1981 after setting a then collegiate record of 120 RBIs in a season, to go with a .411 batting average and 24 home runs.
 “I knew he was a player the first time I saw him,” said Stephenson.
 “When you see a guy of his speed, with that size, it’s only a matter of time.
 He was very raw in high school, but anyone who saw him play could tell he had the tools.
 The physical talent was there.
 It just needed direction.”5 Carter was inducted into the Wichita State Hall of Fame in 1988.
 He was only the second baseball player in Shocker history to be so honored.